Guidance and form when applying for a refund of court fees. Fill in the form online and email it to us, or print it off and send it by post.

 What you’ll need to claim

-You must apply for a refund using the form called ‘application for full or partial refund of court fees’.
+You must apply for a refund using either:

-All applications must be submitted using this form.
+All applications must be submitted using these forms.

 You may not be required to fill in all of the form.
 Please read each section carefully and ensure you answer all of the questions that apply to you.
 If some of the required fields are left blank it could cause a delay and you might have to send in a new form.